Stock trading halts

 If you believe one of your orders was affected by a trading halt and still have questions, contact our support team.
 Be sure to give us as much information as you can about the order(s) you placed and share any questions.
 We’re happy to assist you.

-Fractional shares are illiquid outside of Robinhood and not transferable.
+Fractional shares are not liquid outside of Robinhood and not transferable.
 For a complete explanation of conditions, restrictions and limitations associated with fractional shares, see the Fractional Shares section in our Customer Agreement.
-All investments involve risks, including the loss of principal.
-Investors should consider their investment objectives and risks carefully before investing.
-Robinhood Financial LLC is a registered broker-dealer (member SIPC).
-Robinhood Securities, LLC is a registered broker-dealer and provides brokerage clearing services (member SIPC).
-All are subsidiaries of Robinhood Markets, Inc. (‘Robinhood’).